muratkaplan06/BookAppUnitTestwithxUNIT/README.md

 # BookAppUnitTestwithxUNIT

-### I use xUNIT in .NETCore 6 project for Unit Test
+### I use xUNIT in .NETCore 6 API project for Unit Test